SebastienTouze/realworld-symfony-htmx/docs/existing-project.md

 Build the Docker images:

-    docker compose build --no-cache --pull
+    docker compose build --pull --no-cache

 Start the project!

-    docker compose up -d
+    docker compose up --wait

 Browse `https://localhost`, your Docker configuration is ready!

 > [!NOTE]
-> If you want to use the worker mode of FrankenPHP, make sure you required the `runtime/frankenphp-symfony` package.

-> [!NOTE]
-> The worker mode of FrankenPHP is enabled by default in prod.
-To disabled it, add the env var FRANKENPHP_CONFIG as empty to the compose.prod.yaml file.
+> The worker mode of FrankenPHP is enabled by default in the Caddyfile.
+To disabled it, comment the `worker {}` section of this file.
+> You may also remove `runtime/frankenphp-symfony` if you never plan on using the worker mode.